Senior Fellow, Founding Director of the Enough Project

 Expertise: Human rights, central and eastern Africa

 John Prendergast is a human rights activist and best-selling author who has worked for peace in Africa for nearly 30 years.
 He is the Founding Director of the Enough Project, an initiative to end genocide and crimes against humanity.
 He is also the Co-Founder of The Sentry, a new investigative initiative focused on dismantling the networks financing conflict and atrocities.
-John has worked for the Clinton White House, the State Department, two members of Congress, the National Intelligence Council, UNICEF, Human Rights Watch, the International Crisis Group, and the U.S. Institute of Peace.
+John has worked for the Clinton White House, the U.S. State Department, two members of Congress, the National Intelligence Council, UNICEF, Human Rights Watch, the International Crisis Group, and the U.S. Institute of Peace.
 He has been a Big Brother for more than 25 years, as well as a youth counselor and a basketball coach.
 John is the author or co-author of 10 books.

-With George Clooney, he co-founded the Satellite Sentinel Project, which aims to prevent conflict and human rights abuses through satellite imagery and forensic investigations of stolen assets that fuel violence.
+With George Clooney, he co-founded the Satellite Sentinel Project, which aims to prevent conflict and human rights abuses through satellite imagery.
 With Tracy McGrady and other NBA stars, John launched the Darfur Dream Team Sister Schools Program to fund schools in Darfurian refugee camps and create partnerships with schools in the United States.
 Through the Enough Project, he conceived the Raise Hope for Congo Campaign, highlighting the issue of conflict minerals that fuel the war there.
 John is an advisor to Not On Our Watch, the organization founded by George Clooney, Matt Damon, Don Cheadle, and Brad Pitt.

 In 2014, John appeared in the motion picture “The Good Lie,” starring Reese Witherspoon.
 He is a primary subject of the 2014 book by Jane Bussman, A Journey to the Dark Heart of Nameless Unspeakable Evil.
-He is also beginning a project on the Congo with actor Ryan Gosling and New Yorker magazine writer Kelefa Sanneh.
+He is also beginning a book project on the Congo with Ryan Gosling and New Yorker magazine writer Kelefa Sanneh.